saudiwin/saudiwin.github.io/content/project/dissertation.md

 My work sheds light on the processes through which powerful elite coalitions are built during the chaotic periods of revolutions and democratic transitions.
 By so doing, I advance the field by pinpointing the conditions under which anti-democratic coalitions are successful, and when they are likely to fail and let democracy survive.

-Link to online survey paper [here](https://virginia.box.com/shared/static/u1nj4njocoh3zav8p65xalyviubo9pjg.pdf) and appendix [here](https://virginia.box.com/shared/static/gzzcznq69mnejj3i245pt9qbeta5yhhv.pdf).
+Link to online survey paper [here](https://osf.io/preprints/socarxiv/mrfcu/).